builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

     }
 ```

 - We will avoid using asynchronous code for most of this book.
 This is done to keep the code samples simpler and easier to understand.
-However, translating our synchronous code to asynchronous code is not a difficult task.
+However, translating our synchronous code to asynchronous code is not a difficult task (pun not intended).

 - The Customer class will initially represent customers who wish to dine in our restaurant.